edarc/sxml-jaxp/README.rst

   way to express a processing instruction in SXML.
 Advice and suggestions welcome.

-* The name ``sxml-sax`` is now a misnomer, the library provides access to many parts of JAXP besides SAX.
-All the other library namespace name choices are kinda poor too.
-Expect namespace upheaval and other mass hysteria.
+* The assignment of stuff to namespaces is kinda poor.
+Expect namespace upheaval and other mass hysteria. **In progress**

 * Ad-hoc XML namespace syntax (``:xsl:value-of``) is probably bogus, considering changing to use real live Clojure keyword namespaces instead